rodevdantas/analise_vendas/README.md

 - figures/: This directory is intended to store all generated plots, charts, and other visual outputs from the analysis.

+- INSIGHTS.md: This file provides a detailed breakdown of the analytical insights derived from the data, complemented by strategic recommendations for business application.

 This structure ensures a clear separation of concerns, making it easier to navigate and understand the project's components.

 ### Technologies